LTomer/vault-reader/README.md

 ```
 In this example we will create a variable named <span style="color:orange">projectPath</span> that sets the value <span style="color:green">/project/serviceA</span><br>

+> Result variable - for some Action type you can use the <span style="color:aqua">Azure-DevOps-Variable</span> as a special variable for the next lines, See comment on the table below.

 <ins>Define Actions:</ins><br>
 > General Format:
 <span style="color:lime">ActionType</span> =>